Privacy

 Security

-We protect user data with industry-standard controls: TLS in transit, at-rest encryption, least-privilege access, structured audit logs, and routine review of dependency vulnerabilities.
-Production access is gated by SSO with two-factor authentication and is logged.
-Backups are encrypted and rotated.
+We protect user data with industry-standard controls: TLS 1.2+ in transit, AES-256 at rest, least-privilege access, structured audit logs, and routine review of dependency vulnerabilities.
+Production access is gated by single sign-on with two-factor authentication and is logged.
+Backups are encrypted and rotated on a 35-day cycle.
+The full control inventory, including incident-response runbook and disclosure program, is at /security.

 We coordinate disclosure of security issues at security@pulsesignal.co.
 We will acknowledge a report within two business days and keep the reporter informed.
-No online service can guarantee absolute security; we report any breach that affects your personal data in line with our legal obligations and, where applicable, within 72 hours of becoming aware of it.
+No online service can guarantee absolute security.

 Data Processing Addendum